dagmawi77/firebase-get-to-know-flutter/README.md

 ### 5. Update Firebase Configuration

+⚠️ **SECURITY WARNING**: Never commit real API keys to version control!

-Replace the demo configuration in `lib/firebase_options.dart` with your actual Firebase project configuration.
+1. **Replace placeholder values** in `lib/firebase_options.dart` with your actual Firebase project configuration
+2. **Use environment variables** for production deployments
+3. **Keep sensitive data secure** by using `.env` files (already added to `.gitignore`)

 The `flutterfire configure` command should have already done this, but verify the configuration matches your Firebase project.

+**Important Security Steps:**
+- Replace `YOUR_ANDROID_API_KEY_HERE` with your actual Android API key
+- Replace `YOUR_PROJECT_ID_HERE` with your Firebase project ID
+- Replace other placeholder values with your actual Firebase configuration
+- Never commit real API keys to public repositories

 ## 🚀 Running the Application